Alfred Tarski: Logical consequence

 This publication set out the modern model-theoretic definition of (semantic) logical consequence, or at least the basis for it.
 Whether Tarski's notion was entirely the modern one turns on whether he intended to admit models with varying domains (and in particular, models with domains of different cardinalities).
-This question is a matter of some debate in the current philosophical literature.
-John Etchemendy stimulated much of the recent discussion about Tarski's treatment of varying domains.
+This question is a matter of some debate in the philosophical literature.
+John Etchemendy stimulated much of the discussion about Tarski's treatment of varying domains.

 Tarski ends by pointing out that his definition of logical consequence depends upon a division of terms into the logical and the extra-logical and he expresses some skepticism that any such objective division will be forthcoming.
 "What are Logical Notions?" can thus be viewed as continuing "On the Concept of Logical Consequence".